nateliu/hexo-blog/source/_posts/npm-with-right-role-user.md

         axios.delete(`/api/rights/${item.id}`);
     }
 ```
-above command can delete level 1 menu, but if we try to delete level 2 menu, then we wil encountered an issue says the data not found.
+above command can delete level 1 menu, but when we try to delete level 2 menu, then we wil encountered an issue says the data not found.
 How to delete level 2 menu?
 Let's look back the response data.
 We can get the first level data according the rightId, and then filter the children, and then send delete in children table.
 ```javascript
     const realDelete = (item) => {
         // console.log(item);